noraracht/CONSULT/README.md

  ./main_search -i $DBNAME -c 0 -t 24 -q $QUERY_FOLDER
 ```
 ###### Input:
 The files containing query sequences to be classified should be located in $QUERY_FOLDER and be in a FASTQ format (one uncompressed .fq/.fastq file per each sample).
 FASTA format is not supported at the moment.
 Note, if you need to query FASTA files you can convert .fasta/.fa to .fastq/.fq using [seqtk](https://github.com/lh3/seqtk) ```"seqtk seq -F CHAR"``` command which attaches fake quality scores to the sequences.
-Quality factors are not being utilized by CONSULT but FASTA/FASTQ labels will be used to identify the sequences in the output file.
+Quality factors are not being utilized by CONSULT but FASTQ labels will be used to identify the sequences in the output file.

 Example FASTQ:
 ```